 As many as 79 percent of people in America suffer from fear and anxiety about visiting the dentist – and many of them don’t obtain vital dental care because of that.
-Dr. Todd Mabry, our board-certified dentist in Scottsdale, and Dr. Jeff Styskal, fully understand the nervousness people feel at the prospect of dental work.
-That’s why they offer sedation dentistry options here at our practice.
+Dr. Todd Mabry and Dr. Anna Vaysman, our board-certified dentists in Scottsdale, fully understand the nervousness people feel at the prospect of dental work.
+That’s why we offer sedation dentistry options here at our practice.
 Sedation (sleep) dentistry can make your experience with us as pain-free as possible.
-We offer non-invasive oral sedation techniques to help you feel relaxed and comfortable during your treatment.
+We offer non-invasive oral sedation and IV sedation techniques to help you feel relaxed and comfortable during your treatment.
 In fact, you may not even realize the procedure was performed until it is complete!

 Oral Conscious Sedation

 Conscious sedation is a way for you to experience virtually painless dental treatment without being totally unconscious during the procedure.
 There are no I-V anesthetics involved – you will be given medication before your treatment that will put you in a very relaxed state.
-Oral conscious sedation makes it possible for you to avoid feeling discomfort or pressure during the procedure; however, you will be able to communicate with Dr. Mabry, Dr. Styskal and their assistants.
+Oral conscious sedation makes it possible for you to avoid feeling discomfort or pressure during the procedure; however, you will be able to communicate with our doctors and their assistants.
 Sedation dentistry can help if you are:

 - Anxious about needles, dental treatments, and dentists in general